 If you are just new in this profession, you might not be aware that nurses usually work in extreme conditions.

 Posture support is important in preventing low back pain and leg problems.
-It is also important for nurses to maintain good posture for more endurance in completing everyday tasks.
+It is also important for nurses to maintain good posture as it helps them safely go through their tasks.

-Nurses are prone to develop health problems like arthritis, muscle cramps and low back pain because they are always working on their feet.
+Nurses are prone to developing health problems like arthritis, muscle cramps, and low back pain because they are always working on their feet.
 These problems can be easily prevented by wearing proper shoes for hospital work.

 No doubt that being a nurse is one of the toughest jobs around.
 The burden of a busy shift will feel less as long as you have a comfortable pair of shoes to start with.